oracle/bpftune/TESTING.md

 Install packages used to facilitate testing:

 ```
-$ sudo dnf install iperf3 qperf kernel-uek-modules-extra clang llvm bpftool libbpf-devel libcap-devel
+$ sudo dnf install iperf3 qperf proxyt kernel-uek-modules-extra clang llvm bpftool libbpf-devel libcap-devel
 $ sudo dnf module install container-tools:ol8
 ```

-iperf3, qperf are needed for perf testing; kernel-uek-modules-extra is needed for sch-netem; the latter 5 packages are needed to build the sample tuner.
+iperf3, qperf are needed for perf testing; kernel-uek-modules-extra is needed for sch-netem; proxyt is used by podman to connect to the container registry; may not be needed depending on the network connectivity/podman config used.
+If podman is not installed or registry reachable, tests will be skipped.

+The latter 5 packages are needed to build the sample tuner.

 podman is optional and is used to verify container support in bpftune.